Digests

 dementia in developing countries.

-tests for dementia rely on "Western"
+Conventional tests for dementia rely

-norms such as relatively high educational
+relatively high educational status,

-status, Martin Prince (Institute of
+Martin Prince (Institute of

 Psychiatry, King's College, London)